mattdabit/landmarks/README.md

 <img src="images/color_channel_pairwise_5_landmarks.png"/>

-When I compared these 5 unique landmarks and their associated images I found some concetrations and clusters visually in the scatter plot.
+When I compared these 5 unique landmarks and their associated images, I found some concetrations and clusters visually in the scatter plot.
 This gave me some hope that mean RGB could be a powerful feature.
 We may want to transform it more by creation ratios.